Writing Prompt: Take Your Characters on Vacation

 Choose expectations

-Now that you know where your character is going you can choose expectations.
+Now that you know where your character is going, you can choose expectations.
 Everyone has expectations when they go on vacation, even when they’re implicit.
-For story, we know that these expectations are not going to be met, at least not in the way the character hopes.
+In a story, we know that these expectations are not going to be met, at least not in the way the character hopes.

 Is the character headed out on a cruise secretly hoping to have a fling at sea?
 Is the camper expecting to be alone and uninterrupted in the woods?
 Does the character who vacations at home hope no one realizes they are home?